janklab/MCodeNavigator/README.md

 ## Bugs

 I think I have a memory leak somewhere.
 I occasionally get a Java out of memory error when I've been running it for a while.
 (Though this usually happens when I've viewed large trees, like the MATLAB class definitions in flat package view.)

+The icons don't look quite right on Windows in HiDPI mode (e.g. on a 27" Retina 5K iMac).
+They're too small.

 ## Wishlist